Leo Burt

 Leo Frederick Burt (born April 18, 1948) is an American man indicted in connection with the August 24, 1970 Sterling Hall bombing at the University of Wisconsin–Madison campus, a protest against the Vietnam War.
 The bombing killed physics researcher Robert Fassnacht and injured several others.
 Burt was reportedly involved in making and planting the bomb.
-He has been a fugitive from justice since 1970 and his status and whereabouts unknown.
+He has been a fugitive from justice since 1970 and his status and whereabouts are unknown.

 Early life and education

 Born in Darby, Pennsylvania, Burt grew up in a Catholic family in Havertown, Pennsylvania.
-He attended St. Denis Parochial School and Monsignor Bonner High School, an all-boys parochial school, where he was an athlete.
-He enrolled at the University of Wisconsin–Madison, where he was involved in the varsity crew team.
-After being cut from the team, he became more active in journalism and student politics, working for the university's campus newspaper, The Daily Cardinal, with future fellow bomber David Fine.
+He attended St. Denis Parochial School and Monsignor Bonner High School, an all-boys school, where he was an athlete.
+He enrolled at the University of Wisconsin–Madison, where he was involved in varsity crew.
+After being cut from the team, he became more active in journalism and student politics, working at the campus newspaper, The Daily Cardinal, with future fellow bomber David Fine.

 Burt became radicalized after being beaten by a policeman while covering a protest against the Kent State shootings.

 Sterling Hall bombing

-The bombing of Sterling Hall on the campus of the University of Wisconsin on August 24, 1970, killed Robert Fassnacht, a postdoctoral physics researcher, and caused injuries to three others.
+The bombing of Sterling Hall on the campus of the University of Wisconsin on August 24, 1970, killed Robert Fassnacht, a postdoctoral physics researcher, and injured three others.
 It also caused $2.1 million in damage.
 Burt was reportedly involved in making and planting the bomb and also introduced his fellow bombers David Fine and Karl Armstrong to one another in July 1970.